Lurk/filters/readme.md

 # Filter

+Javascript library to deal with data filters in generic way.

+## Motivation

-Here is a problem that I am solving on almost every project - I have a table/graph with some custom filters.
-I need to send a query to the backend so it can query a database.
-Also, I should have the ability to use it as the callback to the Array.filter for cases when data already there.
-Also, it should be possible to send a link to the current table/graph with filters applied.
+Here is a problem that I am solving on almost every project - I have some generic table/graph, and I need a generic way to pass around data filtering options.

 ## Usage